zjx386154110/Minesweeper/README.md

 # Minesweeper

-A classic Minesweeper game by C++ on Visual Studio 2013
+A classic minesweeper game for UWP(Universal Windows Platform) on Windows10.